NovaLogic: History

 Delta Forces first game on consoles was released in 2002, titled Delta Force: Urban Warfare for the Sony PlayStation.
 It was released late in the original PlayStation's life, in July 2002.
 The fourth main game in the series was released in 2003 as Delta Force: Black Hawk Down.
 The game was a success, and it sold over 100,000 copies in the United Kingdom alone while peaking at #2 on ELSPA's chart in April 2003.
 It was also the best-selling game for the month of April in the United States, peaking at #1 on NPD Techworld's chart.

 NovaLogic launched Joint Operations: Typhoon Rising in 2004, which was another first-person shooter similar to the Delta Force series, but the game had more focus on multiplayer.
 The company claimed to have set a world record for the "largest first-person shooter game", which was quickly refuted by Sony Online Entertainment for its game PlanetSide that had routinely hosted hundreds of players on a single server.
 Ultimately the company settled for the title of "largest modern combat first-person shooter without a subscription".

 One year later, NovaLogic released Delta Force: Black Hawk Down for the PlayStation 2 and Microsoft Xbox consoles, developed by Climax Group.
 The port allowed up to 50 players in a multiplayer game, breaking the record for the largest console multiplayer battles at the time.
-That same year, NovaLogic was fined $153,500 by the Business Software Alliance after an audit found they had unlicensed copies of software by Adobe, Apple, Autodesk, FileMaker, Macromedia, Microsoft, and Symantec.
+That same year, NovaLogic was fined $153,500 by the Business Software Alliance after an audit found it had unlicensed copies of software by Adobe, Apple, Autodesk, FileMaker, Macromedia, Microsoft, and Symantec.

-NovaLogic continued their flagship franchise with the fifth main game Delta Force: Xtreme in 2005.
+NovaLogic continued its flagship franchise with the fifth main game Delta Force: Xtreme in 2005.
 The company had taken elements from the initial 1998 Delta Force game and recreated them in Delta Force: Xtreme, with updated graphics and gameplay.
 In 2008, publisher MTR Soft had displayed information about NovaLogic's then-upcoming title Delta Force: Angel Falls.
-In December 2008, NovaLogic announced they had cut ties with MTR Soft, due to MTR using the license to gain additional funds.
+In December 2008, NovaLogic announced it had cut ties with MTR Soft, due to MTR using the license to gain additional funds.
 Also in 2008, NovaLogic released an alpha build of NovaWorld 2.0 that featured better performance and features.
 In June 2009, NovaLogic released the sixth main Delta Force game, titled Delta Force: Xtreme 2.
 It was released simultaneously at retail and online via digital download.
 The game's engine and features were extremely similar to the previous game Delta Force: Xtreme.
 It became the final game in the franchise, as Delta Force: Angel Falls was never completed.
 Delta Force: Xtreme 2 also ultimately became the final game released by NovaLogic.
 All titles released by the company afterwards were either compilations or re-releases.